 What is the JET Program?

-JET is a summer program administered by the Department of Aerospace Engineering.
+JET is a summer program administered by the Department of Aerospace Engineering and supported by the Clark School of Engineering.
 The primary purpose of JET is to help ease the transition for Maryland external transfer students from area community colleges and get them on a 2-year track to completing their B.S. in Aerospace Engineering.
 They receive financial support to pay for a required 200 level ENAE course which is not offered at community colleges, and they take a non-credit course tailored to help them adjust to the department and UMD.

 The JET program is only available to transfer students who have been admitted to the A. James Clark School of Engineering for the fall semester and must be completed the summer prior to their fall enrollment.

-Students interested in participating in the JET Program must meet the following eligibility requirements:
+Students interested in participating in the Summer Pathways JET Program must meet the following eligibility requirements:

-If you have questions about the JET program or are interested in applying, please contact Aileen Hentz at firstname.lastname@example.org or Briana O’Neal at email@example.com.
+If you have questions about the JET program &/or are interested in participating in the program, please contact Aileen Hentz at firstname.lastname@example.org.

 Completing the Aerospace Engineering Major in Two Years